ScratchContributors/bios/README.md

 ##### Toripikchu: SDS helper in micro, prehistoric, magic myths and fairy tales, and upside down i am also currently applying for FPC and have had a project on the front page twice

 ##### vinu45654: Hi, I'm vinu45654, you can call me vinu.
 I'm an SDS and PPTBF translator (honestly the last thing is not very impressive, it was just a small translation but it sounds proffesional).
 I've been in Scratch for five years now, but only 2 making (sort of) quality projects.
 I like Minecraft a lot and I hope to be able to help as much as I can.

-##### MeowyTitan08: Hi, I'm Melon (Meowytitan08) and I'm an 11 year old atheist who likes to draw and play video games.
-I help translate the SDS into Irish and i like to help around in the forums too, particularly Questions about Scratch and Suggestions :)